05bit/peewee-async/docs/peewee_async/api.rst

 Let's define a simple model::

-    class PageBlock(peewee.Model):
+    class PageBlock(peewee_async.AioModel):
         key = peewee.CharField(max_length=40, unique=True)
         text = peewee.TextField(default='')

         class Meta:
             database = database

--- as you can see, nothing special in this code, just plain ``peewee.Model`` definition.
+-- as you can see, nothing special in this code, just plain ``peewee_async.AioModel`` definition.

 Now we need to create a table for model::